Matilda (novel): Plot

-In a small Buckinghamshire village forty minutes by bus away from Reading and 8 miles from Aylesbury, Matilda Wormwood is born to Mr and Mrs Wormwood.
-She immediately shows amazing precocity, learning to speak at age one and to read at age three and a half, perusing all the children's books in the library by the age of four and three months and moving on to longer classics such as Great Expectations and Jane Eyre.
-Her parents however emotionally abuse her and completely refuse to acknowledge her abilities; to keep from getting frustrated, Matilda finds herself forced to pull pranks on them, such as gluing her father's hat to his head, sticking a parrot in the chimney to simulate a burglar or ghost, and bleaching her father's hair with peroxide.
+In a small Buckinghamshire village 40 minutes by bus away from Reading and 8 mi from Aylesbury, Matilda Wormwood is born to Mr. and Mrs. Wormwood.
+She immediately shows amazing precocity, learning to speak at age one-and-a-half and to read at age three, perusing all the children's books in the library by the age of four and a quarter and moving on to longer classics, such as Animal Farm and The Grapes of Wrath.
+However, her parents (particularly her father) emotionally abuse her and completely refuse to acknowledge her abilities.
+Mr. Wormwood is a corrupt used-car salesman who finds numerous ways to cheat his customers, and Mrs. Wormwood thinks of nothing but playing bingo and watching television.
+To keep from getting frustrated, Matilda finds herself forced to pull pranks on them, such as gluing her father's hat to his head, sticking a parrot in the chimney to simulate a burglar or ghost, and bleaching her father's hair with peroxide.

-At the age of five and a half, Matilda enters school and befriends her polite and compassionate teacher Jennifer Honey, who is astonished by her intellectual abilities.
+At the age of five and a half, Matilda enters school and befriends her kindly and compassionate teacher, Miss Jennifer Honey, who is astonished by her intellectual abilities.
 Miss Honey tries to move Matilda into a higher class, but the tyrannical headmistress, Miss Agatha Trunchbull, refuses.
-Miss Honey also tries to talk to Mr and Mrs Wormwood about their daughter's intelligence, but they ignore her, with the mother contending "brainy-ness" is an undesirable trait in a little girl.
+Miss Honey also tries to talk to Mr. and Mrs. Wormwood about their daughter's intelligence, but they ignore her, with the mother contending that "brainy-ness" is an undesirable trait in a little girl.

 Miss Trunchbull later confronts a girl called Amanda Thripp for wearing pigtails (the headmistress repeatedly displays a dislike of long hair throughout the book) and does a hammer throw with the girl over the playground fence.
-A boy called Bruce Bogtrotter is later caught by the cook stealing a piece of Miss Trunchbull's cake; the headmistress makes him attempt to eat an 18 in wide cake in front of the assembly, then smashes the platter over his head in rage after he unexpectedly succeeds.
+Later, a boy called Bruce Bogtrotter is later caught by the cook stealing a piece of Miss Trunchbull's cake, and the headmistress makes him attempt to eat an 18 in-wide cake in front of the assembly, then smashes the platter over his head in a fit of rage after he unexpectedly succeeds (although Bruce is so completely stuffed with cake, he does not even feel the blow).

-Matilda develops a strong bond with Miss Honey, and watches as Trunchbull terrorises her students with punishments that are deliberately creative and over-the-top to prevent parents from believing them, such as throwing them in a dark closet lined with nails and broken glass dubbed "The Chokey".
+Matilda develops a strong bond with Miss Honey, and watches as Trunchbull terrorizes her students with punishments that are deliberately creative and over-the-top to prevent parents from believing them, such as throwing them in a dark closet lined with nails and broken glass dubbed "The Chokey".
 When Matilda's friend Lavender plays a practical joke on Trunchbull by placing a newt in her jug of water, Matilda is blamed; in anger, she uses an unexpected power of telekinesis to tip the glass of water containing the newt onto Trunchbull.